-4.1.6 PRN 30664 Pentremawr Colliery Pithead Baths (NGR SN494105)
+PRN 30664 Pentremawr Colliery Pithead Baths (NGR SN49380520)

 In 1995 the Pentremawr Colliery Pithead Baths were described as being a large derelict building which incorporated the pithead baths, canteen, boiler house and chimney.
 The structure was the target for vandalism but it remained structurally sound (Sambrook, 31).
-During the course of a site visit undertaken in March 2008 it was discovered the pithead bath complex had been cleared.
+During the course of a site visit undertaken in March 2008 it was discovered that the pithead bath complex had been cleared.

-In addition to these previously identified sites, all of which lie with the limits of the assessment area, the following features of possible archaeological significance were identified during the site visit and map evidence.
-With the exception of D all the features lie just outside the assessment area.
+In addition to these previously identified sites a number of further sites of possible archaeological significance were identified during the site visit and from map evidence.
+With the exception of features A, B and T all these features lie within the limits of the assessment area.